One of your clients will suffer a serious data breach this year. Use these tips to help them prepare.

 - Do an assessment!
 Encourage your client to identify and inventory their company’s most valuable data.
 Then, spend 80% of your risk mitigation money on protecting those assets.
 Consider selecting an outside partner to do a full IT Security Assessment.
 Remember, the assessment should address not only your client’s information security hardware and software, but also those components of a security plan that focus on people, processes, and policies.
 TIP: Be actively involved in the hiring and management of the consultant yourself, so that the results of the assessment (and your client’s “dirty laundry”) may be protected under attorney-client privilege.
 An assessment is a lot cheaper than a breach.
 Do it.

 - Clean the dirtiest room in the house first.
 Some fairly basic security measures will yield a huge ROI on your client’s risk-reduction investment.
 Laptop computer encryption, for example, is cheap, extremely effective, and offers a big “Safe Harbor” if a laptop containing the family jewels gets lifted.
-Other remedies like two party authentication, changing the default security settings on servers, and keeping your internet security software updated will also go a very long way.
+Other remedies like two-party authentication, changing the default security settings on servers, and keeping your internet security software updated will also go a very long way.

 - The insurance question.
-New insurance tools can help your client shift some of their cyber risk.
+New insurance tools can help your client shift some of their cyber risks.
 If your client has cyber insurance and they have suffered a breach, remind them to engage your insurance company claims executives immediately upon suspicion of a breach.
 Insurance carriers can bring breach response experts to the table that can reduce your client’s response costs significantly, and some of these resources are covered by insurance.

 Errors made during a breach response can be extremely costly.
 Attorneys, regulators, and others will have the luxury of time to critique the decisions you and your client make during the post-breach heat of battle.
 Planning ahead is critical.
 The existence of a thoughtful breach response plan will help ensure a defensible response to a cyber breach.